Amaretto Sour

 • No cocktail shaker: Find your biggest, sturdiest glass and fill it with ice.
 Add the drink ingredients, then stir with a long spoon to get it all mixed and chilled.
 Strain through a small mesh strainer or use a slotted spoon to keep the ice in the shaker as you pour the cocktail.

-• Egg whites: Some versions of the drink include an egg white for silky body and foamy frothiness.
+• Egg whites: Some versions of the amaretto sour drink include an egg white for silky body and foamy frothiness.
 If you want to try this, first give the ingredients a “dry shake” (without ice) to emulsify them.
 Then, add ice to the shaker and give everything a second shake to chill the cocktail.

 • Amaretto Sour, up: After shaking, strain the cocktail into a chilled “up” glass or coupe.
 Garnish and drink.